 Addiction makes significant changes to one’s brain chemistry, making it increasingly difficult to quit.
 As a result of chemical dependence, the body craves more and more of the substance to function normally.
 Even if a person intends to quit, their body may start to malfunction without the drug.
 As a result, quitting cold turkey on one’s own is never recommended, as severe withdrawal symptoms may require someone to get immediate medical help or hospitalization.

 Myth: Detox Will Fix Everything

 It is not uncommon for people to return to use even after completing a stint at rehab.
-That does not mean that they are a lost cause or a moral failure—instead it offers another chance to carefully assess the causes of addiction, identify the personal triggers, build a stronger support network and come up with a robust relapse prevention plan.
+That does not mean they are a lost cause or a moral failure.
+Instead, it offers another chance to carefully assess the causes of addiction, identify the personal triggers, build a stronger support network, and develop a solid relapse prevention plan.

-As part of our lifelong continuing care program, our clients can enjoy ongoing support and access to vital healthcare resources even after treatment is formally complete.
+As part of our lifelong continuing care program, our clients can enjoy ongoing support and access to vital healthcare resources even after formally completing treatment.
 By replacing the common myths about addiction with actual facts, we can slowly change society’s negative attitude and make healthcare accessible for all.